BadwaterBay/intelli-trip-planner/CONTRIBUTING.md

 - Describe the exact steps which reproduce the bug.
 - Describe the behavior you **_observed_** and point out what exactly is the problem with that behavior.
 - Explain the behavior you **_expected_** to see instead and why.
-- Include screenshots, animated GIFs or videos to demostrate the bug.
+- Include screenshots, animated GIFs or videos to demonstrate the bug.
 - Describe the environment in which the bug is observed, including the operating system, the Python version and the browser you are using (if applicable).

 ### Suggesting features and enhancements